California Immigrant Alliance Project

-Participating libraries will receive their funding from this project on a reimbursement basis.
-To qualify for reimbursement, purchases must be for bilingual books or monolingual books for pre-K through 6th grade, in English and one of the following languages:
+Participating Round 1 libraries will receive their funding from this project on a reimbursement basis.
+Participating Round 2 libraries will be assigned to a vendor.
+To qualify, purchases must be for bilingual books or monolingual books or audio visual materials for pre-K through 6th grade, in English and one of the following languages:

 Arabic Korean Chinese Russian Farsi Spanish Hindi Tagalog Khmer Vietnamese

 A bilingual book is defined as a book produced in English with corresponding text in another language from the list above on opposing pages.
 Contact the project coordinator (see below) with questions about eligibility of materials.

 A monolingual book is defined as a book produced in one of the languages listed above.
 English-only books may not be purchased with this funding.

 - Libraries may use these funds to cover minor vendor processing costs, such as book jackets.

 - Round 1 libraries may use whatever vendors they choose to obtain the bilingual books and the libraries are to submit this Book Vendor Letter to any vendor they select so that the vendors may be fully cognizant of the book and funding requirements.
 All books must be received by the ordering library no later than August 31st, 2018.
 No backorders past this date will be allowed.

 - Round 2 libraries must work with their assigned vendors.
 All books must be received by the ordering library no later than August 31st, 2018.
 No backorders past this date will be allowed.